modelica/ModelicaSpecification/RationaleMCP/0031/annotations.md

 - `derivative` — Applied to a function, points to the total derivative function
 - `inverse` — Applied to a function, points to the inverse function

-These are all the non-vendor specific annotations that are relevant for parameter input and simulation output
+These are all the non-vendor specific annotations inherited from full Modelica that are relevant for parameter input and simulation output:
 - `hideResult` — Applied to a parameter or variable, implies the variable should not be included in the simulation output
 - `choices` — Applied to a parameter or variable, can be used to enumerate and tag different values for parameter input

 ## Vendor annotations

 Flat Modelica allows for vendor-specific annoations in the same way as in full Modelica.